 Usually, radiotherapy involves 37 sessions.
 That said, a new clinical trial tests a radical form of radiotherapy that could reduce that number down to just five.

 The trial examined the effects of stereotactic ablative radiotherapy (SABR), a highly targeted form of radiotherapy that uses several beams of radiation at once.

 The beams intersect at the tumor, delivering a high dose of radiation to the malignancy but a very low dose to the surrounding healthy tissue.

 However, SABR may have some side effects, including tiredness, itchy or dry skin, and soreness or swelling where the treatment was applied.
-In the case of prostate cancer, radiation therapy may cause urinary problems, bowel problems, and even impotence.
+In the case of prostate cancer, radiation therapy

 In the new trial, however, the participants also benefited from